vivianusdjpy/Auto_Cropping_Documents-in-Python/README.md

 # Auto_Cropping_Documents-in-Python
 Edge detection and automatic image cropping.
-This is a useful image pre-processing step in Image Processing for document classification.
+This is useful in Image Processing for document classification.